 Google Analytics “Classic Analytics” (ga.js)

 What ga.js Is

-One noteworthy example of this is the official website of the Progressive Conservative Party of Manitoba.
-At time of writing, the PCs serve as Manitoba’s official Government, and still rely on the ga.js library to measure visitor interactions with their official party website.
+One noteworthy example is the Progressive Conservative Party of Manitoba, which (at time of writing) serves as Manitoba’s official Government, and still relies on the ga.js library to measure visitor interactions with their official party website.

 What ga.js Tells Me About Your Website